tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 For reasons I don't understand, a callable function executes twice.

 You can see the log from the line `functions.logger.log('upperCaseMe', original, uppercase);`.
 You could use `console.log` instead.
+The [Cloud Functions logger SDK](https://firebase.google.com/docs/functions/writing-and-viewing-logs) has many features specific to Firebase.

 Finally the emulator throws an error: `Your function timed out after ~60s.` This seems to be a bug in the emulator.
 I ignore it.